noobash/react_task/README.md

 ### `npm install`

-Install all the dependencies listed in package.json file.
+Install all the dependencies listed in package.json file necessary for peoject to work.

 ### `npm start`